Choosing theRight Plan

 Your Medicare Advantage plan may or may not cover out-of-network care.
 Some plans cover out-of-network providers with varying levels of cost-sharing (copayments, coinsurances).
 Your plan may have other requirements (like prior authorization).
 Check your plan’s rules and charges for care and services during domestic travel.
 One thing to note: Medicare Advantage plans must provide emergency and urgent care anywhere in the U.S.

-Also, just in case you are planning a more substantial vacation, most Medicare Advantage plans are required to disenroll you if you leave your coverage area for more than six months, while some Medicare Advantage plans offer unique benefits if you constantly travel in the U.S. or its territories what will allow you to be away for up to 12 months.
+Also, just in case you are planning a more substantial vacation, most Medicare Advantage plans are required to disenroll you if you leave your coverage area for more than six months, while some Medicare Advantage plans offer unique benefits if you constantly travel in the U.S. or its territories that will allow you to be away for up to 12 months.
 Check your plan’s visitor or travel benefit rules.

 As a general rule, Medicare won’t pay for the medical care you get outside of the U.S. and its territories (referenced above).
 But Original Medicare and Medicare Advantage plans must pay for the care you get outside the U.S. in the following situations: